-A source tells us that the 49-year-old actor has seemed "totally relaxed" and been in a "great mood" on set—and over the past few months he's been leading a mellower life.
-"He is very private about his relationship with Diane," the insider adds, and he keeps the focus on work.
-During production, he goes back and forth between Atlanta, where TWD shoots, and New York.
+A source told us that the actor seemed "totally relaxed" and in a "great mood" on set during his girlfriend's pregnancy, and had been leading a mellower life.
+"He is very private about his relationship with Diane," the insider added, and he kept the focus on work.
+During production, he would go back and forth between Atlanta, where TWD shoots, and New York.

-"One thing that hasn't changed about him is that he is still the nicest guy," the source says.
+"One thing that hasn't changed about him is that he is still the nicest guy," the source said.

 He also remains a busy commuting dad, as The Walking Dead lives on.
 The second half of the show's 10th season is scheduled to premiere Feb.
 23 on AMC.